|summery pea and ham soup|

 - Before serving, stir in a swirl of double cream or crème fraiche.

-- Top with strips of crisp pancetta or prosciutto ham.
+- Top with strips of crisp pancetta, prosciutto o]r serrano ham.

 - Use coriander rather than mint, together with 1 green chilli, deseeded and finely chopped.
 (Fry the chilli off with the onion and garlic).